getreu/tp-note/docs/source/tpnote--manual.md

 title:    "Tp-Note: markup enhanced granular note-taking"
 subtitle: Save and edit your clipboard content as a note file
 author:   Jens Getreu
-date:     2025-06-01
+date:     2025-07-16
-version:  1.25.11
+version:  1.25.12
 filename_sync: false
 lang:     en-GB
 ---

-Markup languages like *Markdown* [^1] are perfectly suited for fast note-taking.
-Type your notes with your favourite text editor and observe the live rendered text in your web browser.

-_Tp-Note_ helps you to quickly get started writing notes with its powerful template system.
-If you like to keep your notes next to your files, and you care about expressive filenames, then _Tp-Note_ might be the tool of your choice.
-As _Tp-Note_ synchronizes the note's filename with its document title, you will find your notes more easily.
+Tp-Note is a note-taking-tool and a template system freely available for Windows, MacOS and Linux.
+Each note is stored in a file whose filename is synchronized with the note’s meta-data.
+Tp-Note’s main feature is to convert some input text - usually provided by the system’s clipboard - into a Markdown note file with a descriptive YAML header and a meaningful filename.
+To do so Tp-Note collects various information about its environment and the clipboard and stores them in variables.
+New notes are created by filling these variables in predefined and customizable templates.
+After creating a new note, TP-Note launches the system’s text editor and connects the default web browser to Tp-Note’s internal Markdown/RestructuredText renderer and web server.
+The viewer detects note file changes and updates the rendition accordingly.

-_On Tue, 2023-12-19 at 12:58 +1100, Dev Rain wrote:_
+On Tue, 2023-12-19 at 12:58 +1100, Dev Rain wrote:_

 > _Found Tp-Note awhile back and it has become part of my daily workflow, and
 > indeed part of my daily note-taking life.
 I wanted to extend my thanks; so
 > thank you. dev.rain_

-_Tp-Note_ is available for Linux, Windows and MacOS.
-This manual illustrates its main use cases and how to get started:
+This manual illustrates Tp-Note's main use cases and how to get started:

 1. Fast start note-taking (when the lecture starts).
 2. Take a note about an existing or downloaded file.